15.00 Appeals Process: Academic and Non-academic

 The members of this panel are appointed by the President or his delegate.
 Each appeal is reviewed by three members including at least one faculty member and one student (except that in cases of sexual misconduct the President or his delegate will decide whether or not to include a student.)
 The panel will be advised by an appointee of the Vice Provost for Student Affairs.
 The adviser will be a non-voting member whenever the panel convenes.

-The Student Behavior Appeals Panel will meet on a regular basis to review all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed, and appeals concerning sexual misconduct or discrimination.
+The Student Behavior Appeals Panel will meet on a regular basis to review all appeals where academic sanctions and/or sanctions of expulsion, suspension, revocation of degree and revocation of admission are imposed.

 Revised July 2013.